camillesalvador/akafred.github.io/_posts/2016-05-29-git-introduction-part-1.markdown

 ---
 layout: post
-title:  "Getting better with git (lessons 1-5)"
+title:  "Getting better at git (lessons 1-5)"
 dek:    "Learning git using great stuff on the web"
 lede:   "Is git occasionally (or often) a mystery to you? - You are not alone!
 I have pulled in a few hand picked resources, in this post you get the first few bite-sized lessons."
 date:   2016-05-29 21:00:00